Mudit7/Face-Recognition-based-Attendance-System/README.md

 NOTE:: In /static name of files has been automated i.e you can upload image with any name it will be saved automatically to the corresponding roll number on card.
 4. app.sql is a Database, currently it has only Students Table and Database name is Attendences.
 Please add Table corresponding to each course.

+## For testing
+1. Use prazwal.jpg for registration
+2. Use unmarked_class.jpg for Attendence
+Both files are under Data folder